 The Money Guy Show is a personal finance podcast led by two fee-only financial advisors and BFFs named Brian and Bo.
 Settle in for investment advice, debt payoff strategies, and budgeting tips mixed with humor and a side of southern twang.
 The southern belle in me is partial to a nice southern accent like Brian has.

 These two know money management like it's their job- because it is!
 On this podcast, they share their wealth building advice gained from years and years of success as financial advisors.
-The podcast is a discussion style podcast where Bo and Brian casually discuss whatever is the chosen topic for that day's episode.
+The podcast is a discussion style podcast where Bo and Brian casually discuss whatever the chosen topic is for that day's episode.
 I love the laid back and organic style that cuts down on the sometimes dry subject matter.
 It really is like joining a conversation between friends.

 Their advice is seasoned and wise, and you know they practice what they preach.
 Every time I listen, I learn so much, but it never feels dull or boring.
 You definitely don't need to be a finance nerd to enjoy listening.